10nc0/BlueDream/docs/philosophy.md

 **Derivation**: φ is **endogenous** to Φ-Dynamics - it emerges as the unique positive solution to the self-referential equation x = 1 + 1/x.
 This isn't arbitrary; φ is THE fixed point of self-similar recursion.
 The Ψ-EMA pipeline applies this derived constant as measurement thresholds.

 ### Epistemic Status
 The framework is grounded in robust signal processing (EMA, MAD-scaled z-scores, ratio guards) with φ derived from the Φ-Dynamics fixed-point equation.
-The pipeline captures something real (massive effect size, 35-year consistency). **Empirical validation concerns whether φ-derived thresholds are suitable for classification in specific domains** - not whether φ itself is derived (it is, from x = 1 + 1/x).
+The pipeline provides elegant heuristic boundaries for time series analysis.

+**Empirical Status (Dec 2024):**
+- Z-score anomaly detection: **Validated** ✅ (92% within φ-band for stable stocks)
+- R-ratio convergence: **Requires refinement** ⚠️ (signed R fails for oscillating data; use |R|)
+- φ-thresholds: **Heuristic, not law** (psychological/design significance, not physical necessity)
+- Cross-domain claims: **Analogical** (metaphors for insight, not ontological identity)

+**What This Framework IS:**
+- Interpretive lens for understanding system dynamics
+- Elegant measurement boundaries derived from φ = 1 + 1/φ
+- Robust signal processing with φ-derived thresholds
+- Psychological/aesthetic significance in design

+**What This Framework IS NOT:**
+- Law of nature for finance (markets are social, not physical)
+- Predictive oracle (no forward-looking claims)
+- Universal constant (φ-convergence is domain-dependent)

 Maintain humility; let data speak.
+Honest negative results are science.

 ---